Antonio Maura

-Antonio Maura Montaner (2 May 1853 – 13 December 1925) was Prime Minister of Spain on five separate occasions.
+Antonio Maura Montaner (2 May 1853 – 13 December 1925) was Prime Minister of Spain on five occasions.

 Early life

 Maura was born in Palma, on the island of Mallorca, he was the seventh child in a family of ten siblings, His parents were Bartolomé, owner of a tannery, and Margarita, who devoted herself entirely to the care of her family.

 He moved to study law in Madrid.
 There, he met the brothers Trifino and Honorio Gamazo Calvo.
 This connection provided him an opportunity to intern at the law firm of Mr. Germán Gamazo, setting the stage for his future career in law and politics.

 In 1878, Maura married Constancia Gamazo y Calvo, the sister of Germán Gamazo.
 They had several sons and a daughter together, many of whom have been prominent in Spanish politics.

-Early Political career
+Early political career

 He was elected a member of the Congress of Deputies for Palma de Mallorca in 1881, which he would represent until 1923 in successive legislatures.

 His political career was marked by rapid advancements, including an initial appointment as a Vice-president of the Royal Academy of Jurisprudence and Legislation from 1882 to 1884, and later as Vice President of the Congress of Deputies in 1886.

 His political influence expanded significantly when he rejected a ministerial position in a Sagastino cabinet in 1888, only to accept the role of Minister of Overseas Territories under President Práxedes Mateo Sagasta from December 1892 to March 1894.

 He went served as Minister of Grace and Justice from November 1894 to March 1895 under the same administration.
 During this period, he was elected served times as President of the Royal Academy of Jurisprudence and Legislation.